 Subscription Business Model

-It is also a business model based on the relationship with the customer.
+It is a business model based on the relationship with the customer.
 The longer the relationship, the more value that customer has for the business.

 Subscription Business Model Canvas